 Triteleia hyacinthina 'Dwarf Blue' is a form named by the Robinetts when they were growing and selling bulbs.
 This form was grown from seed from an unknown location.
-It has very small flowers, short flowering stem, but has an early and long blooming time.
+It has very small flowers, and a short flowering stem, but has an early and long blooming time.
 It often starts blooming early in coastal Northern California (January to February) and some years is still in bloom in May.
 Unlike other forms of this species I grow it forms roots very early in the fall before it starts to rain and before the pot has been watered.
-In spite of this I've been able to grow it very successfully in a pot kept dry in summer.
+I was able to grow it successfully for a number of years in a pot kept dry in summer.
 Photos by Mary Sue Ittner.

-Triteleia ixioides ssp. anilina is a mountain form that emerges in spring and is the last to bloom.
+Triteleia ixioides ssp. anilina (Greene) L.W.Lenz is a mountain form that emerges in spring and is the last to bloom.
 It is found in coniferous forest margins and mountain meadows, often in sand or gravel, from the northern Klamath Range to the Sierra Nevada (Oregon to California).
-In my garden it does not increase much.
-The first photo was taken by Bob Rutemoeller, the second by Mary Sue Ittner and the third by Mark McDonough.
+It has anthers that are generally blue or cream and straight or incurved filament tip appendages.
+Plants grown from seed by Mary Sue Ittner didn't increase much and slowly dwindled away in her much different garden.
+The first photo was taken by Bob Rutemoeller, the next two by Mary Sue Ittner and the last by Mark McDonough.
 He writes about his photograph: "growing in my northern Massachusetts garden, this small form of ixioides has only flowered twice in the 4 years I've grown it.
-This year (2003), perhaps due to constant spring rains, the Brodiaeas and Triteleias budded up well.
+This year (2003), perhaps due to constant spring rains, the brodiaeas and triteleias budded up well.
 About 4" tall and has not increased.
 Upon close inspection, it can be seen that the anthers are blue."

 Triteleia ixioides ssp. ixioides known as coast pretty face or Golden brodiaea is found between 0 and 984 feet (below 300 meters) in the coastal hills from San Francisco south to San Luis Obispo (California).
-It has bright yellow flowers with ascending to spreading lobes and the longest tube of any of the subspecies.
-The one in the link below photographed by Mary Sue Ittner is a late bloomer, short with bright yellow flowers.
-This one is hard to key to a subspecies, but is closest to this one.
+It has bright yellow flowers with ascending to spreading lobes, cream or yellow anthers with straight to recurved filament tip appendages and the longest tube of any of the subspecies (7 to 10 mm).
+Photos from Bob Rutemoeller and Mary Sue Ittner.

-Triteleia ixioides ssp. scabra is found in the grasslands and woodlands of the Sierra Nevada foothills of California in heavy to granitic soils.
-It usually has flat wheels of straw to creamy yellow flowers with broad petal segments and a shorter tube than subspecies ixioides, but flowers are occasionally brighter yellow.
-It blooms earlier than some of the other species (from March to May) and is usually the tallest subspecies (to 32 in or 80 cm).
+Triteleia ixioides ssp. scabra (Greene) L.W.Lenz is found in the grasslands and woodlands of the Sierra Nevada foothills of California in heavy to granitic soils.
+It usually has flat wheels of straw to creamy yellow flowers with broad petal segments and a shorter tube than subspecies ixioides (3 to 7 mm), but flowers are occasionally brighter yellow.
+It has cream or yellow anthers with straight to recurved filament tip appendages.
+It flowers earlier than some of the other species (from March to May) and is usually the tallest subspecies (to 32 in or 80 cm).

 The photos below were taken in Mariposa County, CA, on the Hite Cove Trail along the Merced River.
 Photos 1-3 were taken by Mary Sue Ittner late in the day when the plant was found growing with various wild flowers including Collinsia heterophylla and Calochortus albus.
 Photos 4-5 were taken by Nhu Nguyen in late March, 2009.